 Room Changes and Swaps

 The Room Change Waitlist process is officially open for the 2016-2017 academic year.
-Upper-class students who went on the room change waitlist following room selection or over the summer do not need to reapply - your application will carry on to the academic year waitlist.
+Upper-class students who applied for the room change waitlist following Room Selection 2016 or over the summer do not need to reapply - your application will carry on to the academic year waitlist.

 Please keep in mind a few things:

 - Room change offers are made to the next person on the waitlist for that particular building and room type

 - There is limited availability of available spaces, particularly early in the fall semester; please be aware that room change offers will come slowly